hrishin/ml-ops/README.md

 state of the system.

 Use one of the commands to initialize the GitOps setup for the respective Kubernetes clusters.
-In this case, the following commands bootstrap Flux with this GitOps repository for the `development` environment.
+In this case, the following commands bootstrap FluxCD with this GitOps repository for the `development` environment.

 ```